skillz/skillz-example-sync-server/README.md

 ### TLS Encrypted Connection
 In order to secure the client's connection to the game server, the socket connection is encrytped using TLS.
 This ensures that only legitimate game clients are allowed to connect to the sync game server, and also that third-parties are unable to capture and read data-in-flight.

 In order to properly enable and utilize TSL with the Sync Server SDK, first you must create a private and public certificate and store them in `your_server_name/resources/certs/`.
-The private key and certificate must ne named `Sync.crt` and `Sync.key`.
+The private key and certificate must be named `Sync.crt` and `Sync.key`.
 [See here](https://github.com/skillz/skillz-example-sync-server/tree/master/example_sync_server/resources/certs) for the example keys provided in the example server repo.

 In order to generate new keyfiles, you can run the following command in Terminal:
 ```